JoinUs4Health/Organisation/technical/homepage/privacy_statement_en.md

 Insofar as we offer links, we assure that no violations of applicable law were recognisable on the linked Internet pages at the time the link was set.
 However, we have no influence on compliance with data protection and security regulations by other providers.
 Therefore, please also inform yourself on the Internet pages of the other providers about the data protection declarations provided there.

-### Social Media Links
-We currently use various links to different social media platforms, such as Facebook or Twitter.
-These are not social media plugins, but merely links.
-If you click on one of the links, you will be taken to the respective provider of the website and your IP address will be transmitted.
-If you are logged in to the respective social media account at the same time, further data may be collected by the respective provider under certain circumstances.

 ## Changes of our data protection regulations
 We reserve the right to change our security and data protection measures if this becomes necessary due to technical developments.